cybercongress/cybercongress/knowledge/docs/cyber-markets/components/overview.md

  index on source cassandra data.

 ## Exchanges Connector
-Collect raw data from centralized and decentalized exchanges such as trades, orderbooks and put it to kafka.
+Collect raw data from centralized and decentralized exchanges such as trades, order books and put it to kafka.

+## Storer
+Writes data from kafka topics or directly from exchanges-connector to cassandra cluster

 ## Tickers
 Calculate tickers, prices, etc and aggregate raw data which collecting exchanges connectors module